korhanertancakmak/SPRING-BOOT/04-spring-boot-rest-crud/README.md

 So we can find an employee by id, and then we can save an employee, and then also delete an employee by id.
-Alright, so those are the three methods here, that we added for this given **DAO** interface.
+Alright, so those are the three methods here that we added for this given **DAO** interface.
 We add these methods to our **EmployeeDAO implementation**.
 </div>